 His daughter Lady Soames observed: "Marriage to my mother, and later his discovery of painting, which was a lifelong solace, largely kennelled the Black Dog."

-Painting: How Churchill Saved Himself
+Painting: How Churchill Survived Gallipoli

 In 1915, Churchill's world collapsed.

-As First Lord of the Admiralty, he'd championed the Gallipoli campaign, a disastrous invasion that killed over 100,000 Allied troops.
+As First Lord of the Admiralty, he'd championed the Gallipoli campaign — a disastrous invasion that killed over 100,000 Allied troops.
 He was publicly blamed, stripped of his position, and demoted to a meaningless role.

 His wife Clementine later said she thought he would die of grief.